b-fuze/deno-dom/README.md

 An implementation of the browser DOM—primarily for SSR—in Deno.
 Implemented with Rust, WASM, and obviously, Deno/TypeScript.

+### EVERYTHING is subject to change until noted otherwise.

 Read the [design!](./design.md)

 You can run the super primitive [basic test](./test/basic.ts) in the [test dir](./test/) by changing into the directory then running